First Year Move-In

 Room & roommate assignments are subject to change both prior to and during the academic year as necessary.
 For example, in the event that a student's assigned roommate(s) vacate, the College reserves the right to either move the student to a different space and/or assign new roommate(s) in the interest of consolidation and ensuring rooms are fully occupied.

-First Year students will move into the residence halls & start the New Student Orientation Program (NSOP) on Sunday, August 26, 2018.
-Some international students who fit into specific categories may be invited to participate in a special pre-Orientation Program by the Office of International & Intercultural Student Programs.
+First Year students will move into the residence halls & start the New Student Orientation Program (NSOP) on Sunday, August 25, 2019.

-Students should arrive to check-in based on the floor of their room assignment.
+Students may check-in based on the floor of their room assignment.
 As 600+ students will be moving in on the same day, we ask that students and families abide by the move-in times provided below.
 We are unable to accommodate any requests to move-in or drop off items in rooms earlier than the FYF Move-In day.

 The Broadway southbound traffic lane closest to the main gate (117th & Broadway) will be blocked to regular traffic for move-in day.
-Cars will be permitted to unload on Broadway during move-in but are not allowed to park on Broadway.
+Cars will be permitted to unload on Broadway & Claremont Ave. during move-in but are not allowed to park there.
 You may be asked to wait in your car before unloading, so please be patient.
 If you are arriving by taxi, direct the driver to the front of the line (at 117th & Broadway) where representatives from the New Student Orientation Program (NSOP) will be available to assist you.

-Please do not leave your car double parked without someone in it.
-Unattended and/or double parked cars block others from accessing the buildings and may be ticketed or towed by NYPD.
+Please do not leave your car double-parked without someone in it.
+Unattended and/or double-parked cars block others from accessing the buildings and may be ticketed or towed by NYPD.
+After unloading, you will need to move your vehicle from the unloading zones.
 For a list of parking garages and rates, please visit http://barnard.edu/visit/parking.

-Students are encouraged to bring hand trucks, dollys, etc. if you have them to help your move-in (as the number of moving carts available from the Orientation Leaders will be limited).
+Students are encouraged to bring their own hand truck, dolly, or cart if you have them to help your move-in (as the number of moving carts available from the Orientation Leaders will be limited).
+Personal carts should be labeled with your name and phone number to help prevent loss.

 - Campus Map & Directions